Transport Layer Security (TLS)¶

 Note

-In order to enable RSA, SRP, or PSK ciphersuites one must also enable authentication method “IMPLICIT”, see
+In order to enable RSA or PSK ciphersuites one must also enable authentication method “IMPLICIT”, see

 allowed_signature_methods